RasaHQ/rasa/docs/core/actions.rst

     create a separate container for your action server.
 In this separate container, you only need to install ``rasa-sdk``.

+The file that contains your custom actions should be called ``actions.py``.

 If you have ``rasa`` installed, run this command to start your action server:

 .. code-block:: bash